getify/You-Dont-Know-JS/types & grammar/ch2.md

 What if we *did* need to compare two numbers, like `0.1 + 0.2` to `0.3`, knowing that the simple equality test fails?

 The most commonly accepted practice is to use a tiny "rounding error" value as the *tolerance* for comparison.
-This tiny value is often called "machine epislon", which is commonly `2^-52` (`2.220446049250313e-16`) for the kind of numbers in JavaScript.
+This tiny value is often called "machine epsilon", which is commonly `2^-52` (`2.220446049250313e-16`) for the kind of numbers in JavaScript.

 As of ES6, `Number.EPSILON` is predefined with this tolerance value, so you'd want to use it, but you can safely polyfill the definition for pre-ES6: